Whole of WA Government Search

-The Western Australian Department of the Premier and Cabinet negotiated the content of the South West Native Title Settlement Agreement with the South West Aboriginal Land and Sea Council (SWALSC), as representative of the six registered Noongar Native Title claim groups.
+The Western Australian Department of the Premier and Cabinet negotiated the content of the six South West Native Title Settlement Agreements with the South West Aboriginal Land and Sea Council (SWALSC), as representative of the six registered Noongar Native Title claim groups.

-The full details of the South West Native Title Settlement are contained in six Indigenous Land Use Agreements (ILUAs).
-These ILUAs are identical in terms, but relate to different geographical areas and Agreement groups.
-All six ILUAs were successfully endorsed by the Noongar people, who voted at the relevant authorisation meeting for their agreement area in early 2015.
+The full details of the South West Native Title Settlement are contained in six Settlement Agreements (Agreements).
+These Agreements are identical in terms, but relate to different geographical areas and Agreement groups.
+All six Agreements were successfully endorsed by the Noongar people, who voted at the relevant authorisation meeting for their agreement area in early 2015.

-Those ILUAs have now been lodged with the National Native Title Tribunal for registration.
-When registered on the National Native Title Tribunal Register of ILUAs, these ILUAs will lead to the resolution of all native title claims in the South West of Western Australia.
+Those Agreements are progressing towards registration by the National Native Title Tribunal Registrar as Indigenous Land Use Agreements (ILUAs).
+Once registered on the National Native Title Tribunal Register of ILUAs, these Agreements will lead to the resolution of all native title claims in the South West of Western Australia.

-The Department of Lands is responsible for identifying Crown land and negotiating with SWALSC to allocate the land to the Noongar Boodja Trust as part of the settlement package.
-Pursuant to the ILUAs, the Department of Lands will identify and allocate up to 320,000ha of unmanaged reserve and unallocated Crown land within five years.
-This estate will comprise up to 20,000 hectares to be held as freehold and up to 300,000 hectares as reserves or leases.
+The Department of Planning, Lands and Heritage is responsible for land assembly work to create the Noongar Land Estate (NLE).
+This includes identifying Crown land and negotiating with SWALSC to allocate the land to the Noongar Boodja Trust (NBT) as part of the settlement package.
+Pursuant to the Agreements, the department will identify and allocate up to 320,000ha of unmanaged reserve and unallocated Crown land to the NBT within five years.
+The estate created will comprise up to 20,000 hectares to be held as freehold and up to 300,000 hectares as reserves or leases.

-In addition the department will administer six land access licences, which will enable the Noongar people to access State owned land for customary purposes.
+In addition the department will administer six land access licences, which will enable the Noongar people to access State owned land for customary purposes, subject to certain conditions.

-The following link provides further information on the South West Native Title Settlement and access to electronic copies of the six executed ILUAs.
+The following link provides further information on the South West Native Title Settlement and access to electronic copies of the six executed Agreements.